-120 2.1.4 WRF-Chem (ZAMG)
+2.1.4 WRF-Chem (ZAMG)

 The online-coupled chemical transport model WRF-Chem (Grell et al., 2005) is operationally used at ZAMG for air quality prediction over Europe with a special focus on Austria.
 This model simulates the emission, transport, mixing, and chemical reactions of trace gases and aerosols as well as meteorological conditions.
+WRF-Chem version 3.9 was run at a horizontal resolution of 12 km and at 47 vertical levels.
+Model domain extended from Greenland to Western Russia and from northern

-The following physical model options were used: the two-moment cloud microphysics scheme (Morrison et al., 2009), Rapid Radiative Transfer Method for Global (RRTMG) longwave and short-wave radiation (Iacono et al., 2008), Grell 3D cumulus parameterisation (Grell and Freitas, 2014), NOAH land surface model (Chen and Dudhia, 2001), and the Mellor-Yamada-Nakanishi-Niino (MYNN) level 2.5 planetary boundarylayer (PBL) scheme (Nakanishi and Niino, 2004).
+Africa towards about 75°N. The following physical model options were used: the two-moment cloud microphysics scheme (Morrison et al., 2009), Rapid Radiative Transfer Method for Global (RRTMG) long-wave and short-wave radiation (Iacono et al., 2008), Grell 3D cumulus parameterisation (Grell and Freitas, 2014), NOAH land surface model (Chen and Dudhia, 2001), and the Mellor-Yamada-Nakanishi-Niino (MYNN) level 2.5 planetary boundary-layer (PBL) scheme (Nakanishi and Niino, 2004).
+WRF-Chem simulations were performed from 4 May to 20 May 2010.